deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
-* change nearly all return values to CompletableFuture<Void> instead of the type as it makes it more clear
-* http2 to 1 unit test streaming backpressure
 * frontend request backpressure
 * rps throughput test between both
-* http11 client rework
+* add http2 client backpressure tests
 * move gzip to frontend
 * Need to make sure EVERY exit point calling into the client applications have try...catch and handle to not let their exceptions into the engine which WILL close the socket down and should not!!
 * move this into http11 frontend only channelCloser.closeIfNeeded(request, stream);